Ties - Part I, assessment and planning

 “Six-Foot Tiger, Three-Foot Cage” - by Felix Liao, DDS - how lifelong issues can arise from issues with mouth structures.

-Podcasts - these are weblinks but you can also find these on any podcast app
+Podcasts (you can also find these on most podcast apps)

 The Breastfeeding Talk Podcast episode on ties